reflex-frp/reflex/Quickref.md

 -- Dynamic to Dynamic, removing updates w/o value change [ ]   nubDyn :: Eq a => Dynamic a -> Dynamic a

 -- Dynamic to identical Dynamic with debug trace.
+(Only prints if Dynamic is ultimately used.)
 [ ]   traceDyn     :: Show a => String -> Dynamic a -> Dynamic a
 [ ]   traceDynWith ::    (a -> String) -> Dynamic a -> Dynamic a
 ```